Melaleuca fulgens

 Melaleuca fulgens, commonly known as the scarlet honey myrtle, is a plant in the myrtle family Myrtaceae, and is endemic to Western Australia, South Australia and the Northern Territory.
-It is notable for its showy orange, red or purple flowers, unusual foliage and fruit, and is a popular garden plant.
+It is notable for its showy flowers, unusual foliage and fruit, and is a popular garden plant.
 It is a member of Melaleuca, a large and diverse genus whose members range from large trees such as M. quinquenervia, to small shrubs.

 Description

 Melaleuca fulgens is a woody shrub growing to a height of 0.4-3 m with glabrous branchlets.
 Its leaves are arranged in alternating pairs at right angles to those immediately above and below (decussate) so that the leaves are in four rows along the stems.
 The leaves are grey-green, 8-35 mm long, 0.7-5.5 mm wide, varying in shape depending on subspecies but generally linear to egg-shaped.